Akilesh-GA/Akilesh-GA/README.md

 <div align="justify">

-Currently working as a Software Developer Trainee at Sparkout Tech Solutions Inc., specializing in Android development using XML, Material 3, Java, Android SDK, Retrofit, and Firebase.
-Building scalable applications by integrating RESTful APIs with Spring Boot and H2 backend services, along with Google Maps integration for location-based features.
-Taking full ownership of implementation by minimizing AI-generated code and independently handling Android security, configurations, and core development.
+Software Developer Trainee at Sparkout Tech Solutions, specializing in Android development with Java, XML, Retrofit, and Firebase.
+Building scalable systems by integrating REST APIs with Spring Boot and H2 backend service.
+Reducing AI Assistance in Android Architecture to enhance security.

-Previously interned as a Flutter Developer at PunchBiz, contributing to BookTheBiz, a live app on the Play Store and App Store.
-Owned UI enhancements, event booking features, and authentication, while optimizing business logic to streamline the booking flow and improve user experience.
+Interned as a Flutter Developer at PunchBiz, Worked on develop and launch BookTheBiz, a live app available on the Play Store and App Store.
 Collaborated directly with clients and investors to understand requirements, incorporate feedback, and align product features with business goals.

-Demonstrating strong DSA and problem-solving skills through maintainable and scalable code.
-Debug issues systematically by identifying and resolving root causes, avoiding temporary fixes, boilerplate code, and performance bottlenecks.
-Taking end-to-end ownership of features across the complete lifecycle of the product.
-Crafting scalable application architecture with a focus on clean structure, efficient data flow, maintainability, and long-term extensibility.

-Prioritizing code ownership and secure development by minimizing reliance on AI-generated code, especially when implementing and validating Android system security practices.
+Applying legacy DSA and problem-solving skills in building maintainable and scalable solutions.
+Take end-to-end ownership of products while prioritizing secure development through minimal reliance on AI-generated code, with independent implementation and validation of Android security practices.

 </div>